 Looking For Work

-If you’re looking for work, thinking about returning to work, or want to change your career, there is help available.
+If you’re looking for work for the first time, thinking about returning to work, or want to change your career, there is help available.
 It may be a long time since you went through the process of looking for a job, filling in application forms and attending interviews.
-You may also find it useful to read our articles on Employment and Support Allowance (ESA) and age discrimination.